|Office:||621 Ross |

 I am also working on a narrative survey of the state, A New History of Iowa, 1673-2020.
 “This new history of the first free state from the Louisiana Purchase will use new and overlooked sources to tell a fresh and inclusive story of a neglected part of the United States.
 Iowa sent a regiment of African-American troops to fight in the Civil War and desegregated its schools in the 1860s.
 In World War Two it sent dozens of Meskwaki Code Talkers and Tuskegee Airmen to fight fascism in Europe.
 In the 1960s, Des Moines had a Black Panther chapter.
 These stories—and many others—will be part of this new narrative history of Iowa.It will use new and overlooked sources to tell a fresh and inclusive story of the first free state from the Louisiana Purchase.

-I have published articles in Kansas History, The Missouri Historical Review, and The Southern California Quarterly and contributed chapters to The Routledge History of Rural America, as well as Southern Society and Its Transformations.
+I have published articles in Kansas History, The Annals of Iowa, The Missouri Historical Review, and The Southern California Quarterly and contributed chapters to The Routledge History of Rural America, as well as Southern Society and Its Transformations.
 A former history teacher, I help coordinate ISU’s history and social studies program.
 I teach methods courses and supervise student teachers.
 In addition, I teach Iowa history and the history of the early republic.